GoAuditsGoAudits

 Tools to Improve Brand Standards in Hospitality

 Using simple and clear hotel checklists for frequent self-audits is a time-tested method to ensure consistency.
-You can create checklists for each department to keep track of standards relevant to their area, daily/weekly tasks, and standard operating procedures.
+You can create checklists for each department to keep track of standards relevant to their area, daily/weekly tasks, and hotel standard operating procedures.

 Here are a few SOPs and checklists to help you get started: